rancher-sandbox/rancher-desktop/README.md

 Rancher Desktop is an open-source project that brings Kubernetes and container management to the desktop.
 It runs on Windows, macOS and Linux.
+The below documentation pertains to the development of Rancher Desktop.
 For information not related to the development of Rancher Desktop, please see [rancherdesktop.io][home].
 For documentation, please see [docs.rancherdesktop.io][docs].